Dr. Deb Hemler

-The Science Education program includes three specializations of study.
+The Science Education program includes four specializations of study.
 They are:

 Graduates with a degree in Science Education can immediately become instructors of Biology (9-Adult), Chemistry (9-Adult), Physics (9-Adult) and General Science (5-Adult).

-Successful Science Education majors will develop a portfolio show they can:
+Successful Science Education majors will develop a portfolio to show they can:

-The mission of Fairmont State University's Science Education Program is to ensure teacher candidates in biology (9-adult), chemistry (9- adult), physics (9-adult), and general science (5-adult) have sufficient knowledge, skills, and dispositions in their area of licensure to be effective science teachers in service to their school and community at large.
-The Science Education program creates opportunities for teacher candidates to engage as professionals in formal and informal educational settings, as well as, their field in science.
+The mission of Fairmont State University's Science Education Programs is to ensure teacher candidates in biology (9-adult), chemistry (9- adult), physics (9-adult), and general science (5-adult) have sufficient knowledge, skills, and dispositions in their area of licensure to be effective science teachers in service to their school and community at large.
+The Science Education program creates opportunities for teacher candidates to engage as professionals in formal and informal educational settings, as well as, their fields of science.
 Teacher candidates demonstrate competencies in science content, nature of science, scientific practices (inquiry), and science pedagogical content knowledge (PCK).